 You could easily miss Lands Run Falls if you walk too quickly on the fire road.
 Once you reach trickling Lands Run, cross a bridge and you have arrived.

-Lands Run Falls is on your right, but you need to walk down a fairly steep hill to see the falls.
-This is the closest waterfall to the park’s north entrance.
+Lands Run Falls is on your right, but it’s a steep downhill walk to see the falls.
+This short hike leads to the closest waterfall to the park’s north entrance.

 #2: Hazel Falls (milepost 33.5)

-The 5.2-mile out-and-back hike to Hazel Falls (aka Cave Falls) begins at the Meadow Spring parking area at milepost 33.5.
+The 5.2-mile out-and-back hike to Hazel Falls (aka Cave Falls) begins at the Meadow Spring parking lot at mile marker 33.5.

 Your first steps are on the yellow-blazed Hazel Mountain Trail.
 It’s a rugged descent along this forested trail.
 Listen for the burbling of the Hazel River.

-Hazel Falls boasts a small waterfall, as well as a watering hole.
+Personally, I like Hazel Falls because it has a waterfall and a watering hole.
 There are cascades and caves, too.
-This well-shaded area is just right for lunch or a snack.
+This shaded area is perfect for lunch or a snack.

 #3: Rose River Falls (milepost 49.5)